 Sarah is available to present or lead conversations on the following topics:

-Your acknowledgement letters bring tears to your donors' eyes, your impact reports make them swell with pride, and your events draw crowds.
-But what are the highly personalized ways in which you can demonstrate that you know your donors as individuals?
+You have the basics down pat...acknowledgments, fund stewardship, and reporting are all well in hand.
+But what are we doing to connect and engage with our top donors as individuals, on a customized basis?
 How do you use donor relations and individual engagement plans to strategically move and deepen the relationship?
 "Surprise and Delight" is a term coined by development consultant Susan Washburn to describe the little, unexpected ways to engage with your donors - leading to great dividends.
-Join us as we explore some of the innovative and ingenious ideas being implemented across the country to bring about "planned serendipity&" with our largest and most dedicated donors.
+Join us as we explore ways in which to not only strategize and execute these plans, but also view some of the innovative and ingenious surprise and delight moments being implemented across the country.

 Taming the Beast: Tiering Your Endowment Reports to Slay Inefficiency